diagridio/go-etcd-cron/README.md

 ## Leadership

+Leadership is fully dynamic, meaning that crons can be added or removed from a cluster at any time, and the running crons will self organize rebalancing the jobs between them.

 The cron scheduler uses a partition key ownership model to ensure that only one partition instance of the scheduler is running at any given time.
-At boot, the replica attempts to claim its partition key.
+At boot, the replica attempts to claim its partition key; a user provided string ID.
 If it is successful, it will ensure that there are no other schedulers running with a different _partition total_ value.
-Once both pass, the scheduler will begin to process jobs.

-It is paramount that all replicas have the same _partition total_ value.
-If this is not the case, the scheduler will not start until leadership of partitions with differnet _partition total_ values are resolved.
+Once a leadership event occurs (a cron is added or removed from the cluster), crons will dynamically rebalance the partitions between them.

 Leadership keys are associated with an ETCD lease of 20s TTL to prevent stale leadership keys persisting forever in the event of an (unlikely) crash.